Ever wondered how can you notarize a document without all the government centralization and trusted "authorities"?

 Whoever unlocks the message has written the Bambooska logo hash in the blockchain

-A cryptographic signature of the above message signed with wallet address 1DBKaSLXpzGEXSWk1wJLRSAU7qAHhCYXvk is:
+A cryptographic signature of the above message signed with wallet address

 Only a person holding the private key of the above wallet address is able to verify the message.
 Trying to verify it with another key will ultimately fail!